shifted7/data-structures-and-algorithms/README-Data Structures.md

 - Create a Stack class that has a top property.
 It creates an empty Stack when instantiated.
   - This object should be aware of a default empty value assigned to top when the stack is created.
   - Define a method called push which takes any value as an argument and adds a new node with that value to the top of the stack with an O(1) Time performance.
-  - Define a method called pop that does not take any argument, removes the node from the top of the stack, and returns the node’s value.
+  - Define a method called pop that does not take any argument, removes the node from the top of the stack, and returns the nodeâ€™s value.
     - Should raise exception when called on empty stack
   - Define a method called peek that does not take an argument and returns the value of the node located on top of the stack, without removing it from the stack.
     - Should raise exception when called on empty stack